As a web designer, you have a keen eye for detail. Creating color palettes and arranging elements in a visually pleasing way is your job after all!

 Working With an Existing Color Palette

-For brands with an existing color palette and carefully-chosen Pantone values, accessibility can sound like a dirty word.
-With all the attention that goes into carefully crafting a brand, the idea of having to rethink color can cause brands to push accessibility down the to-do list.
+With all the attention that goes into carefully crafting a brand, the idea of having to rethink a set of carefully-chosen Pantone colors can cause brands to balk at making updates for accessibility.

-Luckily, many brands can make minor updates (no one aside from their designers will notice!) that can allow their website to be fully accessible.
-Making slight alterations to a color palette can also give the designer more viable background and text color combinations, which makes for a more dynamic and visually-interesting site.
+Luckily, there are minor tweaks (that no one except a designer would notice!) that can make a website fully accessible.
+Even slight alterations to a color palette can give you more viable background and text color combinations, making for a more dynamic and engaging site.

-We recently completed a website redesign project, and in the process, we modified the existing brand to be accessible.
-Minor adjustments to the red and black tones gave us twice the AA and AAA compliant background and text color combinations.
+For this Tower client, minor adjustments to their existing red and black tones gave us twice the AA and AAA-compliant background and text color combinations.